 Accurate, is simple.

-There is a thing called a Bridgman Point, below which, to simplify something further, is to also introduce error.
+There is a thing called a Bridgman Point, below which, to simplify something further, is to also introduce critical error.
 Sixth-grade speak often resides below this critical threshold, and the entailed error escapes the simple minds of both the presenter and recipient.
 Such runs anathema to the philosophy of skepticism.

 Nonetheless, the most astounding aspect of this latter breakout method (all 64 slots ranked by nucleon count) is the utter organization around which the codon-to-amino assignment is made.
 The DNA codon second digit (base) schema is akin to an organized and well-kept room, wherein even the items which are out of place, are forced out of place for a specific purpose.
 When I assembled Graphic A below, it reminded me very much of the Resistor Color Band-Code codex we employed in Electrical Engineering classes in undergraduate school and assembly/soldering of circuit boards in Navy cryptography electronics.
 Bear in mind that the resistor 5-Band-Code engineer’s benchmark standard to the right (courtesy of Digi-Key Electronics Supply) bears less organization and symmetry than does the DNA codex in Graphic A below.